akaiiiii/LeetQuant/README.md

 # LeetQuant
-A quick library for Quantitative Time Series Prediction
+*A quick library for Time Series Prediction for Quants *